 This school offers an all-include virtual class option for students who wish to have an entirely live course to become a broker in Illinois.
 Coldwell Banker requires that students meet for 15 sessions spread out to three times a week.
 The school also provides both day and night options for students to choose from.

-Coldwell’s pre-licensing online course for Illinois is offered through Real Estate Express.
+Coldwell’s pre-licensing online course for Illinois is offered through Colibri Real Estate.
 This is the online partner who provides students with their education.
-Real Estate Express is a well-regarded online licensing program that we usually recommend across the country as it is reliable and affordable.
-However, the Real Estate Express partnership does not speak to Coldwell’s pre-licensing materials because it is not directly through the school or offering something uniquely school-specific.
+Colibri Real Estate is a well-regarded online licensing program that we usually recommend across the country as it is reliable and affordable.
+However, the Colibri Real Estate partnership does not speak to Coldwell’s pre-licensing materials because it is not directly through the school or offering something uniquely school-specific.